-Preauthorization: An authorization (or approval) from Capital or its designee which results from a process utilized to determine member eligibility at the time of request, benefit coverage and medical necessity of proposed medical services prior to delivery of services.
-Preauthorization is required for the procedures identified in the Preauthorization Program attachment to this Certificate of Coverage.
+Preauthorization: An authorization (or approval) from us or our designee that results from a process used to determine your eligibility at the time of the request, benefit coverage and the medical necessity of the proposed medical services before delivery of services.
+Preauthorization is required for the procedures identified in the Preauthorization Program attachment to this Benefits Booklet.